arokiagetz/k8s_webserver/README.md

 web-server-service   LoadBalancer   100.64.69.160   ab365290f702511e9a3670624a8928ee-202673565.eu-west-2.elb.amazonaws.com   80:32273/TCP   57m
 ```
 ###### External IP(ab365290f702511e9a3670624a8928ee-202673565.eu-west-2.elb.amazonaws.com)is the LB Link to access your application.
-#Please allow some for the LB to connect to the instances and Pod to be available.
+Please allow some for the LB to connect to the instances and Pod to be available.

-###### Finally, we have our web-page available in AWS Kubernetes Cluster which will be always available and scalable according to business requirement.
+Finally, we have our web-page available in AWS Kubernetes Cluster which will be always available and scalable according to business requirement.

-Below is the screenshot from AWS LB.
+Below is the screenshot when accessed from AWS LB.

 ![LB](https://github.com/arokiagetz/k8s_webserver/blob/master/img2.png)

-Below is the screenshot accessed from local k8s ip on port 30080.
+Below is the screenshot when accessed from local k8s ip on nodePort 30080.

 ![Local](https://github.com/arokiagetz/k8s_webserver/blob/master/img1.png)